KaTeX/KaTeX/CONTRIBUTING.md

 #### Testing in other browsers

-KaTeX supports all major browsers, including IE 11 and newer.
+KaTeX supports all major browsers.
 Unfortunately, it is hard to test new changes in many browsers.
 If you can, please test your changes in as many browsers as possible.

 ## Building